oguzhanozgul/JoinIn/README.md

 ### Hosted version

-The application is already being hosted at <https://joininradio.netlify.app/>.
+The application is live and accessible at [JoinIn Radio](https://joininradio.netlify.app/).

 ## User Interface

 ### Homepage

-- Displays a list of available radio stations fetched from the provided API.
+- Displays a grid of available radio stations fetched via the Mini TuneIn API.
+- Includes:
-- Displays a search box for filtering stations by name.
+  - A search bar for filtering stations by name.
-- Displays a sorting dropdown for sorting stations by name, popularity and reliability in ascending or descending order.
+  - A sorting dropdown to order stations by name, popularity, or reliability in ascending/descending order.
-- The logos and the names of the stations are shown in a grid layout.
+- Each station card showcases the station's logo and name.
-- Upon hovering over a station logo, a play button appears.
-Upon clicking a station logo, the station starts streaming in the sticky player.
+- Hovering over a station logo reveals a play button.
+Clicking the logo starts streaming the station via the sticky player.

 ### Sticky player

-- Clicking on a station logo brings the the sticky player from the bottom of the window, if it is not already visible.
+- Automatically appears at the bottom of the window when a station is selected for playback.
-- In the sticky player, the station logo, name, and description are shown on the left, and playback controls are displayed on the right.
+- Displays station details (logo, name, description) on the left and playback controls on the right.
-- There are currently two playback controls:
+- Playback controls include:
-  - Play/Pause button: Toggles between playing and pausing the station stream.
+  - Play/Pause Button: Toggles playback of the selected stream.
-  - Previous station button: Starts streaming the previous stations in the previously played stations list.
+  - Previous Station Button: Streams the last-played station from the session history.

 ## Architecture

-- The application is written in TypeScript using React.
-It's build using vite.
+### Key Technologies

+- **Frontend Framework:** React with TypeScript, built using Vite for fast development.

-- It uses Mantine UI for basic and layout components.
-It uses css modules for styling, in addition to the Mantine style API.
+- **Styling:** Mantine UI for layout and components, combined with CSS Modules for customization.

-- The global state is managed using Zustand and async state is managed using React Query.

-- Remote data is fetched using axios.

-- Front end routing, although not very useful at this point, is implemented using React Router.
+- **State Management:**
+  - Zustand for global state.
+  - React Query for asynchronous data handling and caching.

+- **Networking:** Axios for API requests.

+- **Routing:** React Router, included for potential future expansion.

 ### Components

-Extendability, reusability and maintainability are the main focus of the components.
-The components are designed to be as modular as possible, with each component having a single responsibility.

-**AudioPlayer**

-A custom audio player component that manages stream loading, playing and pausing.
-This component uses the standard `HTMLAudioElement` API for playback.

-The component features the following:

-- Play/Pause functionality, including a toggle function.
-  - Uses the standard methods + toggle function.
-- Load stream from a URL.
-  - Uses the standard methods.
-- Single instance of the player.
-  - The player is implemented as a singleton, meaning only one instance of the player is present during the session/application lifetime.
-Since it's the same/single instance, we are able to use it in different UI players without breaking the playback.
-- Subscription system for outside components to listen to player state changes.
-  - Outside components can subscribe to player state changes.
-This allows components to act as observers to the player state, which is currently the play state and stream url.
-  - Components can unsubscribe from the player state changes when they are unmounted.
-  - When a publish is done, the subscribed components are notified of the state one by one, in the order they subscribed.
-  - The same component can subscribe multiple times using different callback functions, but the same callback function can only subscribe once.
-- Automatic retry before fail functionality.
-  - The player will automatically retry loading the stream if it fails to load, and retry playing the streams if it fails to play.
-  - The player will retry 3 times with an interval of 2 seconds before failing.
-These values can be changed per function.
-- Error handling and onError callbacks.
-  - The player will throw an error if it fails to load the stream or play the stream after 3 retries.
-  - On the above errors and on any other errors, the player will call the onError callback function if it is provided.
-See **Example Technical Debt** section on an improvement to this.
-- The `AudioPlayer` is written in plain JavaScript, without any TypeScript.
-This is because we want it to be able to be used in different projects regardless of front end library and super-sets used such as TypeScript.
-Nevertheless, to improve the code quality and maintainability, a type definition file is also supplied.

-**SearchBox**

-- Pretty basic text input customized by Mantine style API.
-- No debouncing is implemented in this component to make it more generic (it's debounced in the parent component).

-**SortButton**

-- Simple dropdown button to sort the stations by name, popularity or reliability in ascending or descending order.

-**StationLogo**

-- A simple component that displays the logo of a station in various given sizes.
-Shows a fallback image if the logo is not available.

-**StationCard**

-- A card component that displays the logo, name and description of a station.
-- Can display two sizes:
-  - `playable` size, with a big logo and the station name, which displays a play button on hover
-  - `details` size, with a small logo and the station name and description, without any hover effects.

-**StationCardList**

-- A component to fetch the list of stations and display a grid of `StationCard` components.
-Since there is only one component that needs the station list, we can fetch the list in this component and pass it down to the `StationCard` components.
-Furthermore, using the builtin caching strategies of React Query helps us to use only one instance of the list in the whole application.
-- It displays a loading spinner while fetching, and an error message if the fetch fails.
-Retry strategy is implemented in the query hook explained below.
-- It also handles searching and sorting of the stations.
-  - The search is debounced to avoid unnecessary API calls.
-  - Search filtering is done over the fetched list of stations at the frontend rather than backend (because we don't have one implemented as such).
-  - The sorting is also done over the fetched list of stations, at the frontend rather than backend (because we don't have one implemented as such).
-  - Once we have the fully implemented backend, we should move the searching, sorting and possible pagination to the backend.
-  - Considering that we are trying to sort by fields which can contain null values, a basic strategy is implemented to handle the null values.
-This can be improved by adding a more complex strategy to handle the null values. (example of null values: `popularity` for station id `s21606`)

-**StationSelector**

-- Parent component which lays out the `SearchBox`, `SortButton` and `StationCardList` components.

-**ControlButton**

-- A simple button component that displays a simple icon from a given set of icons.
-- Can display two sizes.
-- Can be in active or disabled state.
+Components are designed with a focus on modularity, reusability, and single responsibility, ensuring maintainability and scalability.

+#### AudioPlayer

+A custom audio player component for playback management using the standard `HTMLAudioElement` API for playback.

+- **Core Features:**

+  - Play/Pause functionality and a toggle method.
+  - Stream loading via URL
+  - Singleton architecture ensures a single player instance throughout the session.
+  - Observer pattern for state updates, enabling external components to subscribe/unsubscribe to state changes.
+  - Error handling with retry logic (configurable number of attempts, configurable intervals) and customizable error callback.

+- **Technical Note:** Written in plain JavaScript for cross-framework compatibility, supplemented with TypeScript type definitions for maintainability.
+- See **Example Technical Debt** section regarding this component.

+#### SearchBox

+- Basic text input customized by Mantine style API.
+- No debouncing is implemented to make it more generic (it's debounced in the parent component).

+#### SortButton

+- Dropdown button to sort the stations by name, popularity or reliability in ascending or descending order.

+#### StationLogo

+- Component that displays the logo of a station in various sizes with a fallback image.

+#### StationCard

+- Displays station logo, name, and description.
+- Supports two layouts:
+  - **Playable**: Larger logo with hover effects and a play button.
+  - **Detailed**: Compact view with a focus on text content.

+#### StationCardList

+- Fetches the list of stations and displays a grid of `StationCard` components.
+- Displays a loading spinner while fetching, or an error message if it fails.
+- Handles searching and sorting of the stations.
+  - The search is debounced.
+  - Search filtering and sorting is done over the fetched list of stations at the frontend rather than backend (because we don't have one implemented as such).
+Should move to the backend once backend is capable.

+#### StationSelector

+- Parent component integrating the search bar, sorting dropdown, and station grid.

+#### ControlButton

+- A reusable button component with customizable icons, active/disabled states, and size options.
 - See Potential Improvements for more details.

-**MiniPlayer**
+#### MiniPlayer

 - A single button (play/pause) player that displays a red error icon on error.
 - It's a very basic implementation using the `usePlayer` hook.

-**PlayerWithNav**
+#### PlayerWithNav

 - A player with a play/pause button and a previous station button.
 - Currently uses the MiniPlayer component for the play/pause button.
 Alternative is to use the `usePlayer` hook directly, but then we'll need to re-implement the error icon.
 - It has the ability to go back and play the previous station in the previously played stations list using the Previous Station button (up to 5 previous stations, no duplicates).

-**StickyPlayerContainer**
+#### StickyPlayerContainer

 - A container for the `PlayerWithNav` component that sticks to the bottom of the window when the player is visible.
 - Also displays the station logo, name and description on the left side of the player.

 ### Hooks

-**usePlayer**

-- A custom hook that provides the player state and control functions to the components.
+#### usePlayer

-- Subscribes tot he player state changes and updates the components that are subscribed to the player state changes and errors.
+- Connects UI components to the player state and control functions.
+- Simplifies access to playback controls and state updates.
+- Manages subscriptions to playback events for efficient reactivity.
-- Abstracts away the connection to the `AudioPlayer` component and simplifies the usage of the `AudioPayer` in different components.
+- Abstracts away the connection to the `AudioPlayer` component.

-**useStationListQuery**

-- A custom hook that fetches the list of stations from the API.
-- Has very basic error handling just as an example.
+#### useStationListQuery

+- Handles fetching and caching station data using React Query.
-- Retries on error with exponential backoff strategy.
+- Implements error handling with exponential backoff retries.

-**useUserSettingsStore**

-- This is the global state store to keep state values such as current sort direction, sort field, currently playing stations, previously played stations, etc.
+#### useUserSettingsStore

+- Stores global application settings, including sorting preferences and playback history.
-- Since the application is small, I used one store for everything, but in a larger application, it would be better to split the store into multiple stores for better maintainability.
+- Currently there is one store with all states.
+In a larger application, it would be better to split the store into multiple stores for better maintainability.

-**Providers**
+### Providers

 - A top level component that only acts as the wrapper for the various providers in the application.
 Used to keep the `App` component clean.